muffinista/before-dawn/README.md

 ## Hacking It

-(read the Development page in the wiki)
+If you would like to hack on Before Dawn, there's some instructions on the [Development page](https://github.com/muffinista/before-dawn/wiki/Development) in the wiki.
+It's pretty straightforward once you have a basic setup in place.

 ## Tools Used